Hadidata/azure-databricks-deployment/README.md

     - A keyvault to store the app credentials
     - A storage account with the medallion architecture (represented with different containers)

-The repository also contains a databricks notebook to build an demo data pipeline
+The repository also contains a databricks notebook to build a demo data pipeline